-7 Day J Wick 10 To slow traffic create cobbled road surface from post office through the hill to the pub.
+Ref Name of Body/ 'Resident' Policy Para Representation Response by Qualifying Body Amendment to Plan а b С c1 d е f 7 Day J Wick 10 To slow traffic create cobbled road surface from post office through the hill to the pub.
 Noted.
 This will be considered by the Traffic and Parking Working Group which is looking at ways to improve traffic flows and pedestrian safety.
 None Wick 10 Add electric charging points to car park.
-Electric is available This is planned None Wick 3, 4, 7 More tree planting, create woodland The WMPC E&L Committee are planting trees on a regular basis.
+Electric is available ESC are responsible for Car Parks and provision of charging points.
+None Wick 3, 4, 7 More tree planting, create woodland The WMPC E&L Committee are planting trees on a regular basis.
 None Wick 9 Approve.
 Access to riverside make a feature of WM for walking and cycling.
 Noted.
 However, The location of the car park is to be removed from the NP.
 None Cycle route to Campsea Ashe Station?
-It is currently outside the scope of the NP but we agree it is a good idea which will be progressed by the WMPC.
-This will be progressed as a community action by WMPC - see Table 9.1 Wick 11 Create walking and cycling routes to villages It is currently outside the scope of the NP but we agree it is a good idea which will be progressed by the WMPC.
-None Wick 13 Approved.
-Access to Simons Cross better than through the estate. looked into further so this may not be an issue.
+Within the village, this is covered under WICK11.
+There is also a community action in Table 9.1 to cover cycle routes which will be progressed by the WMPC.
+This will be progressed as a community action by WMPC - see Table 9.1 Wick 11 Create walking and cycling routes to villages Within the village, this is covered under WICK11.
+There is also a community action in Table 9.1 to cover cycle routes which will be progressed by the WMPC.
+This will be progressed as a community action by WMPC - see Table 9.1 Wick 13 Approved.
+Access to Simons Cross better than through the estate.
+Access into the new Simons Cross development is being looked into further so this may not be an issue.
 Advice has now been sought from ESC and SCC regarding vehicular access.
 WICK 13 updated to indicate both possible access points.
 Final decision will be made when planning application submitted.
-8 Wick 1 110 houses is enough, any more will ruin the village Agree and we support this view.
-We have capped development at 110 None Wick 9 Don't agree, not safe The requirement for a long stay car park has been removed from WICK9.
+8 Exton I&D Wick 1 110 houses is enough, any more will ruin the village Agree and we support this view.
+We have capped development at a total of 110 for Simons Cross and Old School Farm developments.
+None Wick 9 Don't agree, not safe There is now no longer a requirement for a long stay car park.
+See Section 7 of the NP The requirement for a long stay car park has been removed from WICK9.